-No matter how much you enjoyed driving your leased car at some point you will need to return it.
+No matter how much you enjoyed driving your leased car, at some point you will have to return it.

-This happens at the end of the lease contract.
-Alternatively, you can choose to purchase the car or lease another model.
-This flexibility with lease terms makes them preferred by many people traveling to another state for leisure or business.
+This happens at the end of the leasing contract.
+Alternatively, you can decide to buy the car or lease another model.
+Because of this flexibility in the leasing terms, many people who travel to another country for leisure or business purposes prefer them.

-Before you return the car there some issues you need to factor so as not to incur additional charges.
+Before you return the car, there are a few points you need to consider so that you do not incur any additional costs.

-When you are entering a lease the dealer will have indicated the allowable mileage.
-If you are leasing a car for two years it could be something like 24,000 miles.
-If you exceed this mileage you will incur extra charges.
-These charges are calculated per mileage.
-There are no charges for under mileage, you simply return the car.
+When you sign a leasing agreement, the dealer has indicated the permitted number of miles.
+If you lease a car for two years, it will be about 24,000 miles.
+If you exceed this mileage, you will incur additional costs.
+These charges are calculated per mile.
+If the mileage falls below the permitted mileage, there are no charges, you simply return the car.

-If the damages are beyond the normal wear and tear you will receive a report for damages.
-This will increase your costs of returning the car.
-In case of body scratches that are not deep, you can have an auto paint shop do some repainting.
-When performing the inspection ensure that you do not have any personal belongings in the car.
+If the damage exceeds normal wear and tear, you will receive a damage report.
+This increases your costs for returning the car.
+If the scratches on the bodywork are not deep, you can ask a car paint shop to repaint the car.
+During the inspection, make sure that you have no personal belongings in the car.

-Some of the car leasing companies protect you from wear and tear that is below $5,000.
-In this case, you do not need to worry about small repairs.
-When having your car inspected avoid dropping the car at the dealer.
-While this is convenient you will be surprised at the car charges you will incur.
-In this regards, have the inspector come over to your home or office and have the car inspected as you watch.
+Some of the car rental companies will protect you from wear and tear that is less than $5,000.
+In this case you don’t have to worry about minor repairs.
+When inspecting your car, avoid dropping the car at the dealer.
+While this is convenient, you will be surprised at the costs you incur for the car.
+In this case, have the inspector come to your home or office and inspect the car while you watch.

 Late return charges

-A leased car should be returned on or before the end of the lease.
-If the car has multiple dealers you can return to any of their shops.
-In some instances, you may have a slight grace period to return the car but once it is over you start incurring late charges.
-Most of the dealers may not be so willing to receive a car they had not put in their inventory and it would be wise to return the car to the same dealer who issued the lease.
+A leased car should be returned at or before the end of the leasing contract.
+If the car has several dealers, you can return it to any of their shops.
+In some cases you may have a small grace period for returning the car, but once this period is over you will incur late fees.
+Most dealers may not be as willing to receive a car that they have not included in their inventory, and it would be advisable to return the car to the same dealer that signed the lease.

 Return all things you received

-When receiving the car you need to have an inventory of all the things the car come with.
-This will include floor mats, spare tire, jack, etc. When returning the car ensure that the car has all these things.
-You can also choose to clean the inside and exterior and probably wax it.
+When you take delivery of the car, you must have an inventory of all the items with which the car is delivered.
+This includes floor mats, spare tires, jacks, etc. When you return the car, make sure that the car contains all these things.
+You can also decide to clean the car inside and out and probably wax it.

 Contesting wear and tear charges

-If you find that the charge sheet for wear and tear is overstated you can contest it.
-Some unscrupulous dealers are not honest and do overestimate the charges.
-You can negotiate to have some of the stuff removed.
+If you find that the bill of charges for wear and tear is excessive, you can dispute it.
+Some unscrupulous traders are not honest and overestimate the charges.
+You can negotiate to have some of the items removed.
 You can also request a second inspection by a separate inspector.

-If you can there some simple repairs you can do yourself.
-A faulty bumper or worn out tires are better off replaced before returning the car.
-Check the tires thread inch.
-If its over one-eighth of an inch then probability of getting charged is reduced.
-Ensure that the radios, air con and lights are all working.
-In case they are defective you can call your mechanic to have it fixed.
-The rule if it is something small that you can fix go ahead and fix it.
+If you can get some simple repairs done, you can and should do them yourself.
+A broken bumper or worn tires are better replaced before you return the car.
+Check the tire thread inch.
+If it is more than an eighth of an inch, the chances of getting charged are reduced.
+Make sure that the radios, air conditioning, and lights are working.
+If they are defective, you can call your mechanic to have them repaired.
+If it is something small that you can repair, the rule is: go ahead and repair it.

-Most lease terms consider small scratches or stains as part of normal tear.
-But, you need to read the fine print on the lease terms to confirm what is permissible.
+Most lease terms consider small scratches or stains to be part of normal wear and tear.
+However, you will need to read the small print in the rental terms and conditions to confirm what is acceptable.

 Buying your leased car

-If you notice that you have done a lot of mileage on the car and the car has a many dents you may opt to purchase the leased car.
-The penalties will guide you on whether to pay or buyout.
+If you find that you have driven many miles with the car and the car has many dents, you can decide to buy the leased car.
+The penalties will help you decide whether to return or to buy.

 Take the car for regular maintenance

-To ensure that your car operates efficiently you need to take it for regular maintenance.
-This will ensure that your oil is changed, tires aligned and all the car’s fluid checked.
-You can keep the maintenance sheet and show the car inspector in case they find something not working properly.
+To make sure that your car works efficiently, you need to take it in for regular maintenance.
+This will ensure that your oil is changed, the tyres aligned and all vehicle fluids checked.
+You can keep the service sheet and show it to the vehicle inspector if he finds that something is not working properly.

 Return the car and incur penalties

-The last option is the most painful one.
-If you have run out of options, the last one is to terminate the lease and return the car to the lessor.
-In this case, you will have to incur a termination fee and pay the remaining depreciation value.
-The lessor still has to make money off the returned car and they will sell it at a wholesale auction.
-In this instance your equity reduces and you get the lowest price possible.
-Instead of taking this road, make every effort to swap the lease or sell the car yourself.
+The last option is the most painful.
+If you have run out of options, the last one is to cancel the rental agreement and return the car to the lessor.
+In this case you will have to pay a cancellation fee and pay the remaining depreciation value.
+The lessor still has to earn money with the returned car and he will sell it at a wholesale auction.
+In this case your equity will be reduced and you will get the lowest possible price.
+Instead of going down this route, you should do everything you can to exchange the leasing contract or sell the car yourself.

-Leases need to be terminated in a certain way if you do not want to incur additional charges.
-Firstly, return the car before or on the due date.
-If you return after the due date you will be charged late fees.
-You should have the vehicle inspection at your home instead of at the dealers place.
-The car vehicle inspection is the lesser way to know that the returned car is in good working condition and devoid off wear and tear.
+Leases must be terminated in a specific way if you do not want to incur additional costs.
+First, return the car before or on the due date.
+If you return after the due date, you will be charged late fees.
+You should have the car inspected at your home and not at the dealer.
+The vehicle inspection is a quick way to know that the returned car is in good working order and free from wear and tear.

-Some scratches and dents can easily be fixed by the car owner instead of returning the car and incurring more charges.
-You should check the market value of the car against the residue value.
-If it is higher you have the option of purchasing the car from the dealer.
-However, if it is lower just return the car.
-The last option is to swap your lease with the dealer or someone interested in the car.
+Some scratches and dents can easily be repaired by the car owner himself instead of returning the car and incurring further costs.
+You should check the market value of the car against the residual value.
+If this is higher, you have the option of buying the car from the dealer.
+However, if it is lower, simply return the car.
+The last option is to exchange your leasing contract with the dealer or someone interested in the car.